Gothic vs. Modern Dark Academia: Finding Calm in the Shadows

 | Tone | Expressive, theatrical | Thoughtful, nostalgic |

 Both create sanctuary.
-One dances through the dark; the other reads through it.
+One dances through the dark.
+The other reads through it.

 Evolving Trends and Modern Takes